ghacks Technology News

 Windows 7 Power Scheme Switcher

-While it is possible to automate the power switching in the Windows 7 operating system with built-in means, it is not the easiest thing to do.
-An application like Power Scheme Switcher comes in handy as it provides the functionality for users of all experience levels.
+While it is possible to automate the power switching in the Windows 7 operating system with built-in tools, it is not the easiest thing to do.

 Power Scheme Switcher basically offers to configure power modes for three conditions or states.
 An individual power mode can be set for each state so that the power modes are automatically switched when the system changes into another state.